If you are researching long term care insurance companies in Alberta we’d love to hear from you.

 What Factors Affect Premiums?

 Here are some of the factors that would affect your long term care insurance rates:

 - Your age at the time of application – the younger you are, the lower the insurance premium

 - Your state of health at the time you apply – the healthier you are, the lower the insurance premium

 - The type and amount of coverage you choose – the higher the benefit amount and the more options you choose, the higher the long term care premiums

 - The waiting period – the longer the waiting period, the less expensive the premium

 Contact Our Long Term Care Insurance Experts

 Benefit Strategies would be happy to provide you with a no obligation quote for long term care insurance coverage.
 We also offer critical illness insurance.
-Or, for more information about the best long term care insurance for you, please contact our insurance professionals:
+Or, for more information about the best long term care insurance for you, please get in touch with our insurance professionals.